Vibrational Polaritons with Broken In-Plane Translational Symmetry: Results

 \subsection{1D Gaussian distribution}

-Fig. \ref{fig:1d_gaussian} plots the polariton dispersion relation when the molecular distribution obeys the 1D Gaussian distribution defined in Eq. \eqref{eq:Gaussian_1d}.
+Fig. \ref{fig:1d_gaussian} plots the polariton dispersion relation when the molecular distribution obeys the 1D periodic Gaussian distribution defined in Eq. \eqref{eq:Gaussian_1d}.
 When the width of the Gaussian distribution is $\sigma = 0.45$ mm, the corresponding polariton dispersion relation (Fig. \ref{fig:1d_gaussian}a) is very different from the cases of the sinusoidal inhomogeneity.
 Here, instead of the appearance of a few discrete side polariton branches, only the two main polariton branches remain.
 However, each polariton branch becomes significantly broadened.
-This polariton broadening can be understood as follows: as discussed around Eq. \eqref{eq:photon_weight_pert_arb}, because the Fourier transform of a spatial Gaussian distribution is still a Gaussian distribution in the frequency domain, the cavity mode at $k_{\parallel}$ can interact with all the cavity modes at the frequency neighbourhood $k_{\parallel} \pm \Delta k$, where $\Delta k \propto 1/\sigma$.
-As a result, instead of the emergence of a few side polariton branches, an enormous number of side polariton branches appear in the frequency neighbourhood of $\kp$.
+This polariton broadening can be understood as follows: as discussed around Eq. \eqref{eq:photon_weight_pert_arb}, because the Fourier transform of a spatial Gaussian distribution is still a Gaussian distribution in the frequency domain, the cavity mode at $k_{\parallel}$ can interact with all the cavity modes within the frequency neighbourhood $[k_{\parallel} - \Delta k, k_{\parallel} + \Delta k]$, where $\Delta k \propto 1/\sigma$.
+As a result, instead of the emergence of a few discrete side polariton branches, an enormous number of side polariton branches appear in the frequency neighbourhood of $\kp$.
 Hence, the original two main polariton branches become effectively broadened.
-In Fig. \ref{fig:1d_gaussian}b,c, when the Gaussian distribution has a smaller width ($\sigma = 0.35$ mm or 0.25 mm), i.e., when the molecular distribution becomes more inhomogeneously, the polariton broadening becomes more significant.
-This trend agrees with our analysis above that the linewidth broadening at $k_{\parallel}$ is due to the interaction with the cavity modes at $k_{\parallel} \pm \Delta k$.
+In Fig. \ref{fig:1d_gaussian}b,c, when the Gaussian distribution has a smaller width ($\sigma = 0.35$ mm or 0.25 mm), i.e., when the molecular distribution becomes more inhomogeneous, the polariton broadening appears to be more significant.
+This trend agrees with our analysis above that the linewidth broadening at $k_{\parallel}$ is due to the interaction with the cavity modes within the range $[k_{\parallel} - \Delta k, k_{\parallel} + \Delta k]$.